As circular cells become curved and clog our capillaries

 Story of Walter Clement Noel

 Earnst Irons, Herrick’s intern noticed some peculiar cells in Noel’s blood smear.
 His red-cells were not circles as expected, these were elongated curves.
-Further, Noel also had a low haemoglobin level.
-Herrick reported this occurance in 1910 in a medical journal as a case report.
+Further, Noel also had a low hemoglobin level.
+Herrick reported this occurrence in 1910 in a medical journal as a case report.
 This report is worth a read (see here).

 Noel completed his studies and returned home to Granada.
 However he died in 1916, at a young age of 32.
 Meanwhile, many other physicians in the US reported instances of curved red bleed cells.
 By 1920, this disease was established as a “Sickle cell Disease”.
 These curved cells, would clog the small blood vessels (or capillaries).
 While Walter Noel was the first documented person with Sickle cell disease, the condition affected many in Africa.
 A disease firmly tied to black races.